Emerging Leaders Program

 What are the time commitments?

-The program involves participating in 3 full day workshops from 10:00AM to 4:00PM.
+The program involves participating in 3 full day workshops from 10:00AM to 4:30PM on the University of Alberta's North Campus.
 This year, participants will join one of three cohorts to complete the program.
-The cohort dates are as follows:
+The cohort dates will be announced later this summer.

-Additionally, all participants will be registered for the Alberta Student Leadership Summit on January 27, 2018 as part of the program.
+Additionally, all participants will be registered for the Alberta Student Leadership Summit on the last Saturday of January 2019 as part of the program.